The state of California is only beginning its wolf recovery story.

 Just as we need to work to keep wolves alive in Idaho to provide wolves for Oregon and Washington, we need to keep wolves protected and alive in Oregon to repopulate those areas in northern California still capable of supporting a viable population of wolves.
-OR-7 is a pioneer and we at Cascadia Wildlands will work to make sure this pioneer or subsequent pioneers have a future in California.
+OR-7 was a pioneer and we at Cascadia Wildlands will work to make sure this pioneer or subsequent pioneers have a future in California.

 Currently, stakeholders in California are working to create a gray wolf recovery and management plan, and on January 28, 2019, a judge upheld protections for gray wolves under the California Endangered Species Act!
 Stay tuned for exciting developments with wolf recovery in California.